Excellence in Teaching and Learning Fellows

-In an effort to engage with high impact practices in higher education teaching and learning, all full-time teaching faculty are invited to apply to participate in the 2018-19 Excellence in Teaching and Learning Fellows.
+In an effort to engage with high impact practices in higher education teaching and learning, all full-time teaching faculty are invited to apply to participate in the 2019-20 Excellence in Teaching and Learning Fellows.
 This group will meet monthly to discuss educational psychology and research-based practices.
-Participants will receive free copies of two books: Make it Stick by Peter Brown, and Teach Students How to Learn by Saundra McGuire.
-Fellows that participate in seven or more of the ten sessions (including Fall and Spring speakers) will be eligible to apply for implementation grants and travel grants to a conference targeted at improving teaching practices.
+Participants will receive free copies of two books: Small Teaching: Everyday Lessons from the Science of Learning by James Lang, and Teach Students How to Learn by Saundra McGuire.

 Mission of Teaching Fellows

 To encourage faculty to engage with high impact teaching practices that transform their teaching.

 - Faculty exposure to teaching and learning literature that has been shown to improve student learning